-After passing over the boundary of any launch area, no part of the balloon or anything attached to it may make solid contact with the ground or water surface or anything resting on or attached to the ground, until the last task has been completed.
-Penalty for each contact is 200 task points.
+After passing over the boundary of any launch area, no part of the balloon or anything attached to it may make contact with the ground or water surface or anything resting on or attached to the ground, until the last task has been completed.
+Penalty for each contact is 100 task points if light or 200 task points if solid.
+Note: A contact is solid if, as a result, a change of motion of the basket or the envelope is observed.